brf153/Flipr_Hackathon_ChatApp/README.md

 - I have implemented a Message Scheduler in my app.
 You can access it by clicking on the button next to the `New Message` text.
 This action opens a dialog box, allowing you to schedule a new message.

-- **Scheduling is now handled by a backend service triggered by [cron-job.org](https://cron-job.org/).** Instead of using the Agenda job library, scheduled messages are managed by an external backend endpoint that is called by cron-job.org at regular intervals.
+- **Scheduling is now handled by a backend service triggered by [cron-job.org](https://cron-job.org/).** Scheduled messages are managed by an external backend endpoint that is called by cron-job.org at regular intervals.

 - For large-scale or production-ready applications, it is recommended to use a dedicated background worker for more robust and scalable scheduling.
 However, for a simple implementation and the scope of this hackathon project, using cron-job.org provides a quick and effective solution without additional infrastructure.